emscripten-core/emscripten/docs/process.md

 How:

-1. 1First, follow all the steps for a minor version update.
+1. Follow all the steps for a minor version update.
 2. Merge the `incoming` branch to `master`.
 This should not be done immediately, rather first we should at minimum see that CI and new builds are all green.
    If a problem occurs, we may only merge to master the minor version update